FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 - 6th Order 2D -> 13 Channels
 - 7th Order 2D -> 15 Channels

+_!> Orders above the 3rd are only available with the Ultimate license of _SPAT Revolution_.

 ## Normalization, sorting and presets

 These different components are organised according to different standards, known as sorting.
 The three most used are available in Spat Revolution:
 - ACN: Ambisonic Channel Number, WYZXVTRSUQOMKLNP...
 - SID: Single Index Designation, WXYZUVSTRPQNOLMK...
 - FMH: Furse-Malham Harmonics, WXYZRSTUVKLMNOPQ...

 Different normalizations exist also with ambisonics.
 This normalization defines the relative level of the omni component compared to the other channels.
 It differs according to the dimension of the Ambisonics: